Connecting a Relay Board to a Raspberry Pi

 - If not connected already then place the jumper between the JD-Vcc and the Vcc pin. (remove if you are using an external 5V power supply for the relay board)

 It should be noted that each relay draws approx 72mA from the Pi when activated, given that the Pi itself required 500mA it is important to make sure that your power supply for the Pi can provide this current, a minimum of a 1.5 amp supply should be used to allow for a margin of safety.
 If you are connecting more than 4 relays then it is probably necessary to power your relay board with a separate 5V supply.

 Now that we have a circuit connected we can go ahead and add some code for our Raspberry Pi relay control and test the connections.

-While there is no visible output from the program the led’s and relays should cycle on and off every 5 seconds until ctrl-c is entered to break the loop.
+We now transfer our code to our chosen folder on the Pi using an FTP client and then run the program.
+While there is no visible output from the program the led’s and relays should switch on and off every 5 seconds.

-To ensure that it is working correctly when one of the relays is activated so that the led is on, use a multimeter to check that the output of the relay is active, shut down your Pi and the circuit should open.
+To ensure that it is working correctly activate one of the relays so that the led is lit, then using a multimeter check which outputs you have a closed circuit on, shutdown your Pi and the circuit should open.
 This will ensure that the transistor circuit is working correctly and in the event that your Pi loses power, whatever you are powering from the relay will also turn off.

-All the python code is available for both 2.x and 3.x on my Hydropi GitHub Repository, however, with Python 2.x being deprecated from January 2020, I would advise that you make the 3.x version your first choice.
+All the python code is available for both 2.x and 3.x on my Hydropi GitHub Repository.

-All going well you have now configured your Pi to interface with a 4-Channel Relay Board.
+All going well you have now configured your RPi to interface with a 4-Channel Relay Board.

 If you have any thought’s about this article, improvements or errors let me know in the comments below and if you found this helpful, why not share it with others.